Kriste Mambo Secondary School - Pindula, local knowledge

 |−

-'''Kriste Mambo Secondary School''' is a Zimbabwean secondary school located in [[
+'''Kriste Mambo Secondary School''' is a Zimbabwean secondary school located in [[Rusape]], [[

 |+